xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 presumably *some* localization of the tightest potential exists, but we just can't figure it out.
 However, the situation is actually worse:
 We can create an example where *no* tight localization suffices, even while nonlocal reasoning makes a tight solution obvious[^Bell].

-This happens especially when measuring the cost of a resource like memory, since memory is returned after use and can be reused[^neg].
+This problem happens especially when measuring the cost of a resource like memory, since memory is returned after use[^neg] and can be reused.
+When a resource returned, it is as if additional payment is provided midway through the computation.
+This *could* lessen the amount of resources needed upfront, but only if those resources aren't needed prior to when the extra resources are returned.
+In effect, the cost of resources like memory is measured with their *peak* cost, the high water mark of the number of resources in use at one time.
+These resources are therefore a bit more complicated than resources that only tick down, like time.
+This makes it easy to create a situation with no tight localization of potential, like that below.

-To see how this problem arises, imagine we have a list of data, and two different data processing procedures `f` and `g`.
+To see this problem in action, imagine we have a list of data, and two different data processing procedures `process1` and `process2`.
 To compare the results of these procedures, we might write the code below.
-How should we account for the memory cost of the comparison, if both `f` and `g` temporarily use one unit of memory per element in the list, and we assume that copying is free?
+How should we account for the *memory* cost of the comparison, if both `process1` and `process2` temporarily use one unit of memory per element in the list, and we assume that copying is free?

 ```python